No Contact Traffic Apprehension Policy (11 Things You Need to Know)

 4. How will the No Contact Team know about the records of the vehicle?

-The MMDA No Contact Apprehension Team will search for the motor vehicle records of violators in coordination with LTO.
+The MMDA No Contact Apprehension Team will search for the motor vehicle records of violators in coordination with Land Transportation Office – Information Query Facility (LTO-IQF).

 5. If I’m the registered owner and the current owner hasn’t processed the vehicle’s transfer of registration yet, will I still be penalized for a violation I did not commit?

 The first notice shall require the owner of the vehicle to identify its driver at the time and place indicated in the notice and his/her address.
 It is the responsibility of the current owner to have the vehicle registered under his/her name.
-If a previous owner receives the Notice, he or she may file a protest at the MMDA Traffic Adjudication Division and show a notarized Deed of Sale as evidence, as well the name and address of the current owner.
+If a previous owner receives the Notice, he or she may proceed to the No-Contact Office at the MMDA main building, Makati City and show a notarized Deed of Sale as evidence, as well the name and address of the current owner.

 6. How will the MMDA send the Summon to violators?

-Notices shall be sent thru personal service by MMDA Personnel, registered mail or courier services through government or private service providers.
+Notices shall be sent thru personal service by MMDA Personnel, registered mail or courier services through government or private service providers; or the bus company’s liaison officer may pick up the summons with the authorization letter or a secretariat certificate

 7. What if the violator refuses to receive the Notice?